 The Company's approach to diversity is designed to ensure that the Company offers an attractive and challenging work environment for securing and retaining talented and professional employees.
 Any appointment process is conducted in reference to the Diversity Policy and the Company's diversity objectives.
-Responsibility for oversight of diversity matters, including an annual review and report on the relative proportion of women and men in the workforce of the Company, has been delegated to the

-Nomination Committee.
-Details of the policy are set out under the policies section of the Company's website at aluminalimited.com/diversity-policy.
+Responsibility for oversight of diversity matters, including an annual review and report on the relative proportion of women and men in the workforce of the Company, has been delegated to the Nomination Committee.
+Details of the policy are set out under the policies section of the Company's website at www.aluminalimited.com/diversity-policy.

 The Diversity Policy includes a commitment by the Board of Directors to establishing measurable objectives for gender diversity.
-Alumina Limited's current diversity objectives during 2020 were:
+Alumina Limited's current diversity objectives are:

-2020 objectives Result To engage consultants who support and promote the Company's diversity policy, including assisting to identify additional suitably qualified external female candidates Achieved throughout 2020 To ensure that candidate lists for permanent employee positions are recognisably diverse by age, sex or ethnicity Achieved throughout 2020 To ensure that in the interview process for each executive position (ie CEO level, immediate management level below CEO) there is at least an equal number of appropriately qualified female candidates compared to male candidates and at least an equal number or majority of female on the interview panel Achieved throughout 2020 To consider diversity when reviewing board succession plans with the aim to improve gender representation and diversity Achieved throughout 2020 That the Company's Board of Directors has not less than 30 per cent of its directors of each gender Achieved throughout 2020 Develop flexible and part-time work arrangements where employees can balance work/life commitments and pursue career development Achieved throughout 2020
+Current objectives Result To engage consultants who support and promote the Company's diversity policy, including assisting to identify additional suitably qualified external female candidates Achieved throughout 2021 To ensure that candidate lists for permanent employee positions are recognisably diverse by age, sex or ethnicity Achieved throughout 2021 To ensure that in the interview process for each executive position (ie CEO level, immediate management level below CEO) there is at least an equal number of appropriately qualified female candidates compared to male candidates and at least an equal number or majority of female on the interview panel Achieved throughout 2021 To consider diversity when reviewing board succession plans with the aim to improve gender representation and diversity Achieved throughout 2021